cass-h/achillino/readme.md

 Sufficient great secrets I valiantly tell you.
 Largely they are as the whole art. that these situations you stand to benefit.
-Customarily perform the three assaulti to this range, with their touch each one works around to their side
+Use and do the three assaulti to this range, with their touch each one accounts for their place
 ```

 Achillino is reiterating he is not teaching from basics, but is teaching techniques at what is considered the cruicial distance in fencing.

 The "three assaulti" refer to the long plays, or flourishes done from the _gioco largo_, though none are in this tretise, but we can assume they are common in the Bolognese tradition.
-Achillino instructs us to use these to reach the _mezza spada_, then work to find openings from the bind.
+Achillino instructs us to use these to reach the _mezza spada_, then switch to the appropriate technique based on the situation.

 ```
 Le cose de importancia io voglio dire